shiva0603/CalenderEventsProject/README.md

 For the REST API functions, considering the time I have chose only GET method and used it in two different methods GetAllEvents - Returns all the events associated with the eventsCollections.
-GetEventByName - Returns a particular event date and time based on the event name we provide as an input I am also familiar with other REST API's like post,put and delete
+GetEventByName - Returns a particular event date and time based on the event name we provide as an input.
+I am also familiar with other REST API's like post,put and delete

            Executed my program as follows: